-- 1. the Employer Sponsored Plan terminates; - 2. their Subscriber's Membership terminates for any reason;
+1. the Employer Sponsored Plan terminates;

-- 3. the Dependent becomes covered under an alternative health benefits plan which is offered through or in connection with the Employer Plan Sponsor; - 4. the Dependent otherwise fails to continue to meet each of the eligibility requirements; - 5. the Dependent's Membership is terminated for cause (see the Termination of Individual Membership for Cause subsection); or - 6. the Subscriber is not the natural parent of a step child and divorces the natural parent of the step child or the natural parent dies.
+- 2. his or her Subscriber's Membership terminates for any reason; - 3. the Dependent becomes covered under an alternative health benefits plan which is offered through or in connection with the Employer Plan Sponsor; - 4. the Dependent otherwise fails to continue to meet each of the eligibility requirements; or - 5. the Dependent's Membership is terminated for cause (see the Termination of Individual Membership for Cause subsection); or - 6. you divorce the natural parent of a step child or the death of the natural parent occurs.

-Note: As further clarification for purposes of this subsection, a covered dependent child who has reached the end of the Calendar Year in which they become age 26, but who has not reached the end of the Calendar Year in which the covered dependent child becomes age 30, will lose coverage if the covered dependent child incurs any of the following:
+Note: As further clarification for purposes of this subsection, a covered dependent child who has reached the end of the calendar year in which he or she becomes age 26, but who has not reached the end of the calendar year in which the covered dependent child becomes age 30, will lose coverage if the covered dependent child incurs any of the following: